Jane Zhang: 2015–2019: Victoria's Secret Fashion Show, Past Progressive and Soundtracks

 Zhang released "Dust My Shoulders Off", featuring Timbaland on October 14, 2016, as the lead single from her debut English-language studio album, Past Progressive.
 The single reached the top 10 on the US iTunes' songs chart.
 In November, Zhang released an English song "Battlefield" and its promotional music video for the Chinese-American co-production film The Great Wall.
 The song was composed by King Logan and PJ Morton and written by Josiah "JoJo" Martin and Zhang.

 Zhang attended the annual Billboard Music Awards in Las Vegas on May 21, 2017.
 In October, she was invited to perform at the 2017 Victoria's Secret Fashion Show.
 This show premiered her English album's second single "Work for It" and the passionate dynamic song "808", and a short verse from "Dust My Shoulders Off".
 As the show aired around the world, the single "808" made the Billboard Hot Dance/Electronic Songs TOP 50 Chart for several consecutive weeks, reaching 23rd place at its highest.
+In November 2017, she was invited to perform at a Victoria's Secret Fashion Show.
+She was the first Asian singer to perform songs that placed her in the top ten on the iTunes Instant List.

 On October 1, 2018, the Hong Kong government held fireworks display at the Victoria Harbour to mark the 69th anniversary of the founding of the People's Republic of China.
 The fireworks show was supported by Zhang's song "My Dream", which has the theme of the "Chinese dream".
 With a "smiling face" and "love", Hong Kong people are encouraged to pursue their own dreams.
+In 2018, the World Tour Concert of "Jane's Secret" was held; the show ranked 45th in the US in single-event mobilization.

-Past Progressive was released on April 27 to positive reviews.
+Past Progressive was released on April 27, 2019, to positive reviews.
 The album has a production cycle of up to five years.
 Zhang won the Best Female Singer Award at the Beijing Pop Music Awards by her performance on this album—the ninth time she won this award.

+2023–present: Light World Tour

+In 2023, Zhang collaborated with Japanese rock star Yoshiki to perform "Hero" (theme song for Saint Seiya: The Movie) in the documentary film Yoshiki: Under the Sky.
+During the same year, she embarked on the Light World Tour, which spanned 25 shows across Asia and North America.